We are casting our research net far and wide, examining two dozen countries around the world.

 - South Eastern Europe (Albania, Bosnia and Herzegovina, Bulgaria)

-Countries in four regions outside the EU:
+Countries in five regions outside the EU:

 - Eurasia (Russia)